The Messiah Rejected!

-And the one in charge of the synagogue handed him the scrolls on which were the word of God and he turned to the scroll of Isaiah the prophet, written 750 years before the coming of the Messiah.
+And the one in charge of the synagogue handed him the scrolls on which were the word of God and he turned to the scroll of Isaiah the prophet, written seven hundred and fifty years before the coming of the Messiah.

 He stood up to read and was handed a scroll of the prophet Isaiah.

 He unrolled the scroll and found the passage where it was written:

 “The Spirit of the Lord is upon me,